Texas teenager life-flighted to Wichita after head-on collision in Chase County

 WICHITA, Kan.
 (KSNW) — An 18-year-old Texas man was life-flighted to Wichita after a head-on collision with a Freightliner in Chase County Saturday.

-The Kansas Highway Patrol Crash Log says the crash happened just before 1 p.m.
-The man — who was from Saginaw, Texas — was driving a Nissan pickup east on Highway 50 just east of Kansas Highway 177 and attempted to pass a semi truck in a no-passing zone.
+The Kansas Highway Patrol says the crash happened just before 1 p.m.
+The man, who was from Saginaw, Texas, was driving a Nissan pickup east on U.S. Highway 50 just east of Kansas Highway 177 and attempted to pass a semi in a no-passing zone.

 He entered the westbound lane and collided with a 2018 Freightliner.
 KHP Dispatch told KSN the man was taken by air to a Wichita hospital.